sjryandesigns/Project_2/README.md

 To do this, we reviewed twitter data from the few weeks prior and up to the 2020 Presidential elections.
 The two presidential candidates Biden and Trump served as our main focus.
 Each tweet reviewed was from a user in a USA location and contained hashtags related to each candidate's name.

+Data was sourced from dataset posted at :https://www.kaggle.com/manchunhui/us-election-2020-tweets by user Manch Hui.

+Data was written to a database with sql alchemy after being cleaned in pandas/jupyter notebook.
+Several steps were performed to prepare tables for the database, including sentiment analysis.
+Data was passed through flask app routes to the user front-end html/javascript.

 General findings from sentiment analyis showed a trend of more positive sentiment toward Biden than Trump.
 While Trump did have higher quantity of related tweets, that increased activity was seen primarily in the negative sentiment category.